 Dr. Herbert Max Smith, S.M.D.

-Herbert Max Smith (August 24, 1931-) was born in Fayetteville, Ark., the youngest of seven children of Daisy McDonald and Charles Smith.
+Herbert Max Smith (August 24, 1931-July 6, 2012) was born in Fayetteville, Ark., the youngest of seven children of Daisy McDonald and Charles Smith.
 After attending elementary and high school in Parsons, Kansas, Smith graduated Phi Beta Kappa from the University of Missouri in Columbia, where he was inducted into the Phi Mu Alpha Sinfonia national music fraternity.
 He earned the Master of Music degree in organ performance at the University of Oklahoma, in Norman, where he was Mildred Andrews’ pupil.
 After some years as a church organist, he pursued work in New York and completed the Doctor of Sacred Music degree at Union Theological Seminary, New York, New York.
 Concurrently, Smith studied organ with Carol Weinrich at Princeton University, Princeton, New Jersey.
 He was twice first-place winner of the regional American Guild of Organists’ competition for young organists, resulting in performances at the guild’s national conventions held in San Francisco and New York.

 In 1959, Smith accepted a post as artist-in-residence at Southeastern Theological Seminary, Wake Forest, NC, where he later became an associate professor.
 He was then invited to join the music faculty at Appalachian State University, and he taught at the university for 25 years, retiring in 1994.